AdrianTheHacker/Mario-Animation/README.md

 ## Versions
 ### Version 0.5:
   - Creating layout of project
+### Version 0.9:
+  - Main Animations are added
+  - Images are basic rectangles
 ### Version 1:
   - All of priority 1 added
 ### Version 2: